maierbn/opendihu/doc/sphinx/settings/map_dofs.rst

   "MapDofs": {
     "nAdditionalFieldVariables":  1,                              # number of additional field variables that are defined by this object.
 They have 1 component, use the templated function space and mesh given by meshName.
+    "additionalSlotNames":        ["mn"],                         # list of names of the slots for the additional field variables
     "meshName":                   "motoneuronMesh",               # the mesh on which the additional field variables will be defined

     # mapping from motoneuronMesh which contains on every rank as many nodes as there are motoneurons to the 3D domain
     # map from motoneuronMesh (algebraics) to 3Dmesh (solution)
     "beforeComputation": [                                        # transfer/mapping of dofs that will be performed before the computation of the nested solver, can be None if not needed
       {
+        # alternative forms:
-        "fromOutputConnectorSlotNo":        2,                    # The slot no from which the data will be taken.
+        "fromConnectorSlot":                2,                    # The slot no or slot name from which the data will be taken.
+        "fromConnectorSlot":                "slotA",              # The slot no or slot name from which the data will be taken.

+        # alternative forms:
-        "toOutputConnectorSlotNo":          0,                    # The slots to which the data will be written.
+        "toConnectorSlots":                 0,                    # The slots to which the data will be written.
 This can be a list if multiple slots are needed.
+Either as slot no.s or names.
+        "toConnectorSlots":                 [0,1],                # The slots to which the data will be written.
+This can be a list if multiple slots are needed.
+Either as slot no.s or names.
+        "toConnectorSlots":                 "slotB",              # The slots to which the data will be written.
+This can be a list if multiple slots are needed.
+Either as slot no.s or names.
+        "toConnectorSlots":                 ["slotB","slotC"],    # The slots to which the data will be written.
+This can be a list if multiple slots are needed.
+Either as slot no.s or names.

         "fromOutputConnectorArrayIndex":    0,                    # which fiber/compartment for the input slot, if there are multiple
         "toOutputConnectorArrayIndex":      0,                    # which fiber/compartment for the output slot, if there are multiple
         "mode":                             "callback",           # "copyLocal", "copyLocalIfPositive", "localSetIfAboveThreshold", "callback" or "communicate"